 - Gains on the transfer of bonds issued by the government, state enterprises, and specified institutions.

-Capital gains received by a Thai company and a foreign company carrying on business in Thailand from the sale of fund units in a fixed income mutual fund and received from 20 August 2019 onwards are exempt from tax.
+Capital gains received by a Thai company and a foreign company carrying on business in Thailand from the sale of fund units in a fixed income mutual fund are exempt from tax.
 This is subject to the condition that the cost of the investment and expenses in relation to the exempt income are not claimed as tax deductible expenses.

 Dividends received by a company listed on the Stock Exchange of Thailand from another Thai company are exempt from tax provided that the shares are held for at least three months before and three months after the dividend was received.